leoliu0/pat_classifier/README.md

 # pat_classifier

-Python package to classify patents into process and product based on titles and claims
+Python package to classify patents into process and product based on titles and claims.
+Usage guide coming soon.

 For deep-learning based method for titles, visit https://huggingface.co/leoliu/pat_classifier_distilbert